 Separation & Divorce Proceedings in German Law

-When it comes to dissolving a marriage it is §1565 the German Civil Code (das Bürgerliches Gesetzbuch – BGB) which outlines that a minimum of a year of separation is generally required in order to see a divorce go through.
+When it comes to dissolving a marriage, it is §1565 the German Civil Code (das Bürgerliches Gesetzbuch – BGB) which outlines that a minimum of a year of separation is generally required to see a divorce go through.
 This minimum requirement is not necessary in cases where living together would cause “unreasonable hardship” on the petitioner (§1565(2)).
 It is also possible to have a marriage annulled under §1313 of the BGB but this is only allowed for in specific cases such as duress, “mental disturbance” and incapacity to contract.
 Therefore, the most common forms of divorce involve at least one year of separation and the proceedings being brought before the court.
-In the event that the separation has lasted three years, with the spouses living apart during that time, the court will presume that the marriage has irretrievably broken down.
+If the separation has lasted three years, with the spouses living apart during that time, the court will presume that the marriage has irretrievably broken down.

 It is worth noting now that German laws relating to spousal maintenance refer specifically to marriages and the breakdown of marriages.
-If the separation case in question involves a separation of a couple who were not married different rules apply.
+If the separation case in question involves separating a couple who were not married, different rules apply.
 The general rules provided here do not apply in those cases.
-If you find yourself in such a situation make sure to contact us directly in order for our legal team to answer any questions you have concerning your personal situation.
+If you find yourself in such a situation make sure to contact us directly for our legal team to answer any questions you have concerning your personal situation.

 Spousal Maintenance During Separation

-When it comes to deciding the amount of maintenance to be paid it is decided on a case-by-case basis based on the facts of the issues.
-The maintenance amount will be measured based on the financial assets of the respective parties as well as their ability to earn more money and to work.
-It is the responsibility of the claiming (receiving) party to bring the issue forward as the payments may not commence automatically without them doing so.
-For the amount itself it is normally calculated by finding the difference between the earnings of the parties while bearing in mind the other financial responsibilities of the parties such as child support.
-Once the difference of income has been established the court will generally award 3/7 of the difference as the spousal maintenance.
+When it comes to deciding the amount of maintenance to be paid it is decided on a case-by-case basis based on the facts the issues.
+The maintenance amount will be measured based on the financial assets of the respective parties and their ability to earn more money and work.
+It is the claiming (receiving) party’s responsibility to bring the issue forward as the payments may not commence automatically without them doing so.
+For the amount itself, it is normally calculated by finding the difference between the parties’ earnings while bearing in mind the other financial responsibilities of the parties such as child support.
+Once the difference of income has been established, the court will generally award 3/7 of the difference as the spousal maintenance.

 Spousal Maintenance During Divorce